Bio-Prime/documentation/docs/index.md

 It should be noted that if less than 10 µL of a primer are available, a new order should be placed immediately.

-To order a new primer, the user should click on the "+" sign on the top right, and choose between ordering one or two primers.
+To order a new primer, the user should click on the Add (+) sign on the top right, and choose between ordering one or two primers.

 ![order3](./order3.png)